euclidjda/value-investing-studies/value-and-inflation/README.md

 ### Executing the Code

-Navigate to the directory where the script resides:
+Navigate to the directory where the script resides by typing

 ```bash
 $ cd value-and-inflation
 ```

-and execute the script with the command:
+and execute the script with the command

 ```bash
 $ Rscript value-cpi-decade-chart.R